 How do I find the best sunscreen?

-It is essential to buy a sunscreen that has a high SPF and comes with the UVA symbol.
+It is essential to buy a sunscreen that has a high SPF.
 You should also do some research online to see which sunscreens have undergone independent tests by credible third parties.
-Our Press and Protect SPF30 Sun Lotion has been chosen as the Which?
-“Best Buy Sunscreen” for two years.
-Our other sun care products come recommended by the Independent and the Telegraph.
+Our Press and Protect SPF30 Sun Lotion was chosen as the Which?
+“Best Buy Sunscreen” for two years in a row.
+Our other sun care products come recommended by The Independent and The Telegraph.

 For more information about protecting your skin from UVA and UVB rays, please see our sun safety factsheet below.